MEHColeman/log_check/NOTES.md

 For testing the executable, you could use Open3 to capture stdout and stderr from a child process, but it's OK as it is.

-I have previously used Slop instead of OpenParameter, but I don't see any benefit here.

 A `--help` option would be a nice addition.

 I would normally have a LOGGER object for logging more details of what's